 - relay information to enable mobilisation of appropriate resources and personnel

-- start up and maintain communications during emergency situations and guide callers until emergency services arrive at the scene
+- start and maintain communications during emergency situations and guide callers until emergency services arrive at the scene

-- prepare accurate and detailed reports of communications traffic handled
+- prepare accurate and detailed reports of communications traffic

 - coordinate the movements of mobile units.